max0x7ba/parse-integers-benchmark/README.md

 # parse-integers-benchmark
-Benchmarking reading and parsing integers from a file in C++.
+Benchmarking reading and parsing integers from a file in C++ using one thread only.

 The methods benchmarked are:

 * `getchar-inline` - call `std::getchar` and parse each `int` char-by-char.
 * `scanf` - call `std::scanf` to parse each `int`.